pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 * All My Ways Are Known To You (CityAlight)
 * ~~There Is A Fountain (Filled With Love) (Shane & Shane)~~
 * There Is A Fountain (Filled With Love) (Norton Hall Band)

+# December 16
+* How great is your love - Phil wickham
+* It is well - Austin stone worship
+* Behold
+* Christ be magnified - I am they